Rogdham/pyzstd/index.rst

     .. py:attribute:: at_frame_edge

-        ``True`` when the output is at a frame edge, means a :ref:`frame<frame_block>` is completely decoded and fully flushed, or the decompressor just be initialized.
+        ``True`` when both input and output streams are at a frame edge, means a :ref:`frame<frame_block>` is completely decoded and fully flushed, or the decompressor just be initialized.

-        Note that the input stream is not necessarily at a frame edge.

         This flag could be used to check data integrity in some cases.